tiffanybatarseh/EE282/HW2_TiffanyBatarseh.md

 Tiffany Batarseh

 1. You are organizing your new bioinformatics project, create a directory with your project name and subdirectories within it called data and protocols.
-You realize you do need the protocols directory in a different directory called experiments in your home directory.
+You realize you need the protocols directory in a different directory called experiments in your home directory.

 Answer:
 ```